shyngys-aitkazinov/data-workspace/README.md

   Code to handle dataset preparation (loading, aggregation, cleaning, feature engineering).

 - **`baseline_models.py`**
-  First baseline model we compared against, which didn't use any ML (merely extending last month's and one year ago consumption into the next month).
+  First baseline model we compared against, which didn't use any ML (merely naively extending last month's and one year ago consumption into the next month).

 - **`forecast_models.py`**
   Includes models that we tried (although the final version uses LGBM).